SalehShakour/OR-Tools-VRP/README.md

 ## Overview

-This repository is part of a Master's thesis project that focuses on solving a variety of **Vehicle Routing Problems (VRPs)** using **Google OR-Tools** in Java.
+This repository is part of a Bachelor's thesis project that focuses on solving a variety of **Vehicle Routing Problems (VRPs)** using **Google OR-Tools** in Java.
 The goal is to systematically test different strategies across multiple routing problem types and log their performance.

 The project uses a centralized runner class (`RunExperiments.java`) to automate the evaluation of combinations of **First Solution Strategies** and **Local Search Metaheuristics** for a broad range of classical and constrained VRP variants.